kaby76/AntlrVSIX/README.md

 ## Working on for next release:

 * Restructuring the code as a Language Server Protocol implementation with extensions for VS 2019 and VS Code.
+* Note, after some testing, I realized I chose the wrong grammar for recognizing Java.
+I am now researching where to focus a grammar rewrite using a library of 50,000+ files to help guide me on what changes to make it more efficient.
+However, the best solution is to add to this extension code to automatic rewrite grammars to eliminate all left recursion and common left factors, then use that to rewrite the Java grammar directly from the language spec.

 ## New in v4.0.3:

 * Restructuring the code for options.
 * Adding in reporting of caught exceptions to server.
+* Some changes for the stability for Java soruce.

 ## New in v4.0.2: